 Part of our This Is What Makes a Brilliant Wedding series

-So here are ten questions you should be asking a photographer you’re about to put your trust in to work on the biggest day of your life!
+So here are 10 questions you should be asking a photographer you’re about to trust to document the biggest day of your life!

 1. How many weddings have you photographed?